mata649/costa_rica_supermarkets_scrapper/README.md

 # costa_rica_supermarkets_scrapper

 This ETL process extracts product information from the main supermarkets in Costa Rica and stores product price information over time.
-For this project I used **scrapy** to extract the information, **pandas** to transform and normalize the information and **SQLAlchemy** to save.
-Also I used **alembic** to migrate in a easy way the tables and **docker-compose**  to setup the database in an easy way.
+For this project I used **scrapy** to extract the information, **pandas** to transform and normalize the information, and **SQLAlchemy** to save.
+Also, I used **alembic** to migrate the easy way the tables and **docker-compose**  to set up the database in an easy way.

 ## Requirements